Here's where you can get tested for COVID-19 in Ottawa and eastern Ontario today

+You can also book an appointment for COVID-19 testing at 13 pharmacies in Ottawa.

-You should only seek testing at COVID-19 assessment centres and COVID-19 care clinics if you are:
+Health officials are reminding people that they can only seek testing for COVID-19 if you are:

 Here is a look at the hours of operation for the COVID-19 testing centres in Ottawa today: